GET - On Google Play

 Quadra Island was named after Don Juan Francisco de la Bodega y Quadra, the Spanish Naval Officer and close friend of George Vancouver.
 The island remained a pristine wilderness until the 1880s, when it became known as one of the few Gulf Islands where both logging and mining could be profitable.
 The Lucky Jim mine opened in 1903 and for a time yielded tonnes of gold and copper ore.
 A fish-canning plant also flourished in the early 1900s, at its heyday employing between 200-300 workers.
 It burnt down in 1941 and was never rebuilt.
 By 1904, Quadra had two post offices, a school, hotel, lumber camps, mills, and a mission.
 A passenger ferry started in 1949 and a car ferry in 1960.

 The Heriot Bay Inn was established in 1895 by Hosea Arminis Bull.
 The building burned down and was subsequently rebuilt in 1912.
 In addition to its 19 sleeping rooms, the newly-built hotel boasted a large office where travelers gathered around the fireplace to socialize and tell stories, an upstairs dance hall, and an aviary containing rare canaries.
-Mr. Hosea Bull sold the Inn in 1926, two years after his wife passed away.
-It changed hands again in 1943 and was renovated by the new owners.
+Hosea Bull sold the Inn in 1926 and it changed hands again in 1943 and was renovated by the new owners.
 Renovations continued and the sleeping rooms all received their own bathrooms in 1986.
 2005 marked the launch of a major renovation and additions project under the direction of new owner Lorraine Wright.
-This major project included upgraded rooms and a new harbour view patio, cozy fireside lounge, enlarged and finished dining room, adventure centre office, and an upgraded marina.
-There were also new gardens, and landscaping renovations.
 Today, you’ll still find much of the original historic 1912 structure.
 The warm wood panelling and single-pane windows found in the office & lounge are a few of the historic clues.
-The main wing of Mr. Hosea Bull’s original Inn is now the lounge, office, and lobby.
+The main wing of Hosea Bull’s original Inn is now the lounge, office, and lobby.
 The wing with the gift shop was turned 90 degrees in 1943 and attached to the main wing, creating an L-shaped structure.
 The Inn’s historic roots blend beautifully with the new additions, showcasing the best of both.